-The DO/PhD Program is a collaborative initiative between the Philadelphia College of Osteopathic Medicine (PCOM) and University of the Sciences in Philadelphia (USciences).
+The DO/PhD program is a collaborative initiative between the Philadelphia College of Osteopathic Medicine (PCOM) and University of the Sciences in Philadelphia (USciences).

-The purpose of the program is to provide a joint degree offering for students who wish to pursue physician-scientist careers.
-The program seeks to attract to PCOM those students with specialized career plans, who previously did not consider the college because no formal DO/PhD research track was offered.
-The research-intensive program provides three full years of research fellowship training within the four-year osteopathic medical program.
+The DO/PhD in Cell and Molecular Biology program seeks to attract students with specialized career plans, who previously did not consider PCOM because no formal DO/PhD research track was offered.
+This competitive program is a 2/3/2 model that provides three full years of research fellowship training within the four-year osteopathic medical program.
 The three-year research component culminates in a research project and dissertation defense.

 completion of all requirements for the PhD in Cell and Molecular Biology Program, including dissertation defense and submission of a final manuscript for publication.

-For more information, contact Dr. Denah M. Appelt at 215-871-6164 or email@example.com.
+For more information, contact Denah Appelt, PhD, PCOM's Director of Dual Degree Programs, at 215-871-6164 or email@example.com.